auladhimel/droneZilla-drone-buying-server-side/README.md

 - User can cancel their purchase also by using this.

 ### Project technology
-React, react router, bootstrap, css,node js, mongodb, express js
+React, React Router, Bootstrap, CSS, Node.js, MongoDB, Express.js

 ### Data
 Here all data will be added and deleted by the admin from the dashboard.

 ### Created by
-Aulad Himel
+Aulad Hossen

 ### hosted
 Firebase, Heroku